danships/genie-nexus/docs/dev/prd/001-weave-execution.md

 #### Follow up tasks

-- [ ] Do we have what we need to be able to set up a weave deployment that:
+- [x] Do we have what we need to be able to set up a weave deployment that:
-  - [ ] Can handle an Options request and then return CORS headers with a 204 status?
+  - [x] Can handle an Options request and then return CORS headers with a 204 status?
-  - [ ] Can proxy a request to api.notion.com and return the response, with CORS headers added.
+  - [x] Can proxy a request to api.notion.com and return the response, with CORS headers added.
-  - Note: We need to add support for handling OPTIONS requests locally:
+  - Note: Added support for handling OPTIONS requests locally:
-    - Add a new 'setProvider' action type that can update the context with a provider ID
+    - Added a new 'setProvider' action type that can update the context with a provider ID
-    - Modify executeForHttp to check for a provider ID in the context before using the default provider
+    - Modified executeForHttp to check for a provider ID in the context before using the default provider
-    - Create a static provider for handling OPTIONS requests with CORS headers
+    - Use a static provider for handling OPTIONS requests with CORS headers
     - Use conditions to detect OPTIONS requests and set the static provider
+- [x] Support the reordering of blocks in the flow editor.
+  - Note: Implemented drag-and-drop reordering using @dnd-kit:
+    - Added SortableBlock component for drag-and-drop functionality
+    - Integrated DndContext and SortableContext for state management
+    - Added visual feedback during dragging
+    - Preserved block IDs during reordering
+    - Added keyboard accessibility support
 - [ ] Update the actions and conditions to support expressions from the @supersave/expression package.
 A condition can have a value or an expression.
 If expression is filled in, it needs to be evaluated and then used as the value.
 - [ ] Add the ability to set a different provider to run for the deployment than the default provider.
 - [ ] Set up a way to preview the processing in the flow editor.